Sibcoin-developers/electrum-sibcoin-client/docs/masternodes.md

 ### Delegate Key

-A masternode requires a "delegate" key, which is known to both Electrum-SIB and your masternode.
+A masternode requires a "delegate" key, which is known to both Electrum-Sibcoin and your masternode.
 Your masternode will use this key to sign messages, and the SIB network will know that you authorized it to.

-A delegate key can either be one of your Electrum-SIB keys, or an imported key.
-Either way, your masternode and Electrum-SIB will both need to know the private key.
+A delegate key can either be one of your Electrum-Sibcoin keys, or an imported key.
+Either way, your masternode and Electrum-Sibcoin will both need to know the private key.
 (See *Importing Masternode.conf* below.)

-To use one of your Electrum-SIB keys as a delegate key, put its address in the `Masternode SIB Address` field of the `View Masternode` tab.
+To use one of your Electrum-Sibcoin keys as a delegate key, put its address in the `Masternode SIB Address` field of the `View Masternode` tab.

 ### IP Address and Protocol Version